obiba/opal-doc/python-user-guide/index.rst

 .. code-block:: bash

-  mica --help
+  opal --help

 This command will display which sub-commands are available.
 Further, given a subcommand obtained from command above, its help message can be displayed via:

 .. code-block:: bash

-  mica <subcommand> --help
+  opal <subcommand> --help

 This command will display available subcommands.